Gorgan10/excel-rep/README.md

 ## Description

 This web application is a SPA (Single Page Application) developed in pure JavaScript without the use of frameworks or libraries.
 During the development process, a custom Redux-like state-management was implemented, as well as a library with application-specific methods.
 This library is similar in principle to jQuery.
+Basic unit tests have also been implemented for some components.

 ## Functionality